Reciprocal microswimming in fluctuating and confined environments: Introduction

-With external boundaries, the scallop theorem still holds if the Stokes flow is satisfied.
-When the environment fluctuates, the motion of the reciprocal swimmer should also fluctuate.
-Therefore, the aspect of interest becomes the statistical average.
-The effects of noise on the active swimmer have been intensively studied using non-deforming active agents, such as active Brownian particles \cite{romanczuk2012active, Bechinger2016, patch2017kinetics,bar2020self,yasuda2022most}.
-Furthermore, the swimming problem with fluctuating shape gaits has been well studied, for example, using the three-sphere model \cite{golestanian2008mechanical, yasuda2021odd}.
-In this case, the swimming velocity is determined by the statistical average of an area enclosed in the shape space, and the reciprocal swimmer does not generate net locomotion \cite{ishimoto2022self, ishimoto2023odd}.
-This is, however, distinct from the problem where the swimmer's position fluctuates with the environment.
+The effects of thermal noise on an active swimmer have been intensively studied using nondeforming active agents, such as active Brownian particles \cite{romanczuk2012active, Bechinger2016, patch2017kinetics,bar2020self,yasuda2022most}.
+Furthermore, the swimming problem with fluctuating shape gaits has been well studied, for example, using three-sphere models \cite{golestanian2008mechanical, yasuda2021odd}.
+In this case, the swimming velocity is determined based on the statistical average of an area enclosed in the shape space, and the reciprocal swimmer does not generate net locomotion \cite{ishimoto2022self, ishimoto2023odd}.
+This is, however, distinct from the problem where a swimmer's position fluctuates with fluctuations in the environment.

+If the noise is spatially homogeneous, such as Brownian motion in free space, the statistical average of particle position does not change.
+However, in case of an external boundary, the environmental noise is no longer spatially homogeneous because of position-dependent hydrodynamic resistance \cite{matse2017test}.
+Particle diffusion is then suppressed near the boundary, and the averaged position moves away from it, with the averaged position evolving in time as $\mathcal{O}(\sqrt{t})$.
 In contrast, studies on swimmers with deformations in noisy environments are still limited.
-Hosaka et al. \cite{hosaka2017thermally} considered a three-sphere swimmer with elastic springs.
-Each sphere possessed different temperatures and, thus, different magnitudes of noise.
-They theoretically demonstrated that the two-sphere model cannot generate net locomotion in a statistical sense even with inhomogeneous environmental noise.
-If the noise is spatially homogeneous, such as Brownian motion in free space, the statistical average of the particle position does not change.
-With an external boundary, the environmental noise is no longer spatially homogeneous because of the position-dependent hydrodynamic resistance \cite{matse2017test}.
+Hosaka et al. \cite{hosaka2017thermally} considered a three-sphere model with elastic springs.
+Each sphere possessed different temperatures and thus different noise magnitudes.
+They also theoretically demonstrated that the two-sphere model cannot generate net locomotion in a statistical sense in free space.
+However, the motions of a reciprocal swimmer under spatially inhomogeneous noise, such as geometrical confinement, are still unclear.